..

 Decision Making Trains

-There will always be a set of decision-making out of our control.
-If someone a lot more senior wants something and we don’t have the political capital to influence the output, it may be better to simply get on board and look for opportunities along the way.
+There will always be decisions that are out of our control.
+If someone a lot more senior wants something and we don’t have the political capital to influence the output, it may be better to get on board and look for interesting opportunities along the way.
+There will be decisions that need questioning, and we should strive to challenge those we feel strongly about, especially if they cross our own moral or ethical values.

 We can’t be on every train, so we should be sure to pick the ones worthy of our time and effort.